blueguy42/bonekify-php/README.md

-# BONEKIFY - IF3110 Web based Application Development: Major Assignment 1
+# BONEKIFY PHP - IF3110 Web based Application Development: Major Assignment 1

 Bonekify is a music streaming web application service similar to Spotify.